mint5auce/mint5auce.github.io/index.md

-Developer and technologist with over 15 years experience in the web and film industries.
+Hello.
+I'm Jon Hadley, a Bristol based team lead with over twenty years commercial experience in the technology industry.

-I currently head the New Product Development team at [Lobster Pictures](http://www.lobsterpictures.tv/), bringing innovative ideas to life across a variety of cameras, hardware and software.
-We're also responsible for keeping our world-wide mission-critical systems and infrastructure online 24/7.
+Over the last decade I've managed software development teams working on web applications, embedded systems and electronic design.
+I've also conducted WCAG & BS8878 compliant accessibility audits for a range of organisations.

+I consider myself platform agnostic, commercially aware and equally comfortable communicating with colleagues, stakeholders, suppliers and clients.

-Key past roles include working with top UK charities as Head of Technology at [Positive](http://positivestudio.co.uk) and web production and IT support at multi Academy Award wining [Aardman Animations](http://www.aardman.com/).
+Some key past roles include working with top UK charities as Head of Technology at [Positive](http://positivestudio.co.uk) and web production and IT support at multi Academy Award wining [Aardman Animations](http://www.aardman.com/).

 Man of science, more or less agog.